over hard eggs on a plate with a fork and knife, bacon in the background

 Complete list of ingredients and amounts can be found in the recipe card below.

 Over hard fried eggs are basically so foolproof that literally anyone can make them.
-All you need is an egg, a good frying pan and a little bit of fat to keep the egg from sticking.
+All you need is an egg, a good frying pan, and a little bit of fat to keep the egg from sticking.
 So, let’s talk about everything you’ll need in a little bit more detail:

 • Eggs: Use fresh eggs for the best results.
-SIDE NOTE: Ever since moving to the west coast from Toronto, I’ve had the absolute pleasure of buying farm fresh eggs.
+SIDE NOTE: Ever since moving to the West Coast from Toronto, I’ve had the absolute pleasure of buying farm fresh eggs.
 And I just have to put it out there into the world that WOW, do they ever make a difference!
 Not only do they taste 100% better but they have the brightest yolks I ever did see.
 I know not everyone has access to farm fresh eggs (and trust me, I count my blessings daily) so just try and use the freshest eggs you can get your hands on.

-• Cooking oil or butter: Choose a neutral cooking oil like avocado oil or use butter for added flavour.
+• Cooking oil or butter: Choose a neutral cooking oil like avocado oil or use butter or ghee for added flavour.
 Use enough to coat the pan as it plays an important role in keeping the egg from sticking.

 • Salt and Pepper: Sorry but who are you if you don’t serve eggs with salt and pepper?
 Not me, that’s for sure!
 They add flavour and seasonings to the eggs.
 However, you can also add other seasonings like herbs or spices, if desired, depending on what flavour profile you’re going for.